 Thibault joined Watsi on December 8th, 2015.
-Five months ago, Thibault became the 5443rd member to automatically support a new Watsi patient every month.
-Since then, 267 more people have become monthly donors!
+Ten months ago, Thibault became the 5443rd member to automatically support a new Watsi patient every month.
+Since then, 597 more people have become monthly donors!
 Thibault's most recent donation supported Naw Aye, 4-year-old artist from Thailand, to fund surgery that will repair her fractured left elbow.

 Ian is a class one pupil who is struggling with his hearing.
 He relies on lip-reading to communicate and though shy, he is learning sign language in school.
 When he was three years old, his mother noted his struggle with talking and hearing.
 She was advised to wait until he was five years old but unfortunately, at five, Ian could only say a few words.
 His mom delayed enrolling him in a special school due to financial struggle.
 Ian was referred to our facility whereupon review, he had hearing aids recommended.
 With the aids, his hearing will improve along with his social performance.
 Ian comes from a humble background.
 His mother used to sell charcoal to make ends meet but with a poor business environment, she has resorted to laundry labor where she makes about $2 daily.
 To get to our facility, she got a loan for bus fare.
 Ian’s father committed suicide in 2014, making life frustrating for his mother.
 Ian’s mother appeal for help.
 Ian’s mother says, “My prayer is to have Ian grow as a normal child.
 Please help him.”